How to Apply to the DNP Program

 3. Is an RN license required?

 1. Yes.
 Students must hold a current, unencumbered RN license in each state or United States territory where practice or clinical experiences occur.
+They also must have 936 nursing experience hours by the time of application submission.
 Please refer to the program pages for additional details on practice and professional requirements.

 4. Are references required?